 Illustrations, charts, graphs and diagrams can be useful for showing a process, a concept or to express data visually.

-Using the same style of image throughout the site will give a unified feel, use colours from the site’s colour scheme for example.
+Using the same style of image throughout the site will help to create a unified feel.

 Where to Obtain Photos